UsmanJafri/infosec-blog/_posts/2020-09-01-windows-event-logs.markdown

 ---
 Hello!

-It has been a long, long time since my last blog post and to make this long break worthwhile, I have some very exciting to share in this post! **Today, we will be taking a look at some Event IDs to look out for in Windows Event Logs and the malicious activity these events represent!**
+It has been a long, long time since my last blog post and to make this long break worthwhile, I have some very exciting things to share in this post! **Today, we will be taking a look at some Event IDs to look out for in Windows Event Logs and the malicious activity these events represent!**

 ## What are Windows Event Logs